jerr0328/bluepy3/BUILDING.md

 8. After succesfull testing of the distribution package create a new tag and release on the `latest` branch.

 ## Support for a (new) version of BlueZ

-By default versions 5.47, 5.50, 5.60, 5.66, 5.68, 5.70 of the BlueZ stack are supported.
 To add support for a new version of the stack and compile the `bluepy3-helper.c` against it the following must be changed:

 1. Create a new branch for testing as detailed above.
 2. Create a copy of the `./bluepy3/config.<version>.h`; where *\<version\>* is the version tagname of the [bluez stack](https://github.com/bluez/bluez) to be used.